Understanding Bird Proofing

 Bird guano (poo) contains uric acid, which is strong enough to corrode paintwork, metal, stonework, and brickwork, and it can do this in minutes.

-Droppings and nesting materials can block guttering, leading to problems like water overflow which can cause damage to roofs and walls which can be very costly to fix.
+Droppings and nesting materials can block guttering, leading to problems like water overflow which can cause damage to roofs and walls and can be very costly to fix.

 Pest birds attract more pests: